-The Pennsylvania Economy League, a nonpartisan research organization, conducted an independent, objective evaluation of the economic impact of Ben Franklin Technology Partners in Pennsylvania from 2002 through 2006.
+The Pennsylvania Economy League and KLIOS Consulting, both nonpartisan research organizations, conducted an independent, objective evaluation of the economic impact of Ben Franklin Technology Partners in Pennsylvania from 2007 through 2011.

-These newly released results determined that BFTP has created significant positive economic impact for the Commonwealth.
+These results, released June 3rd, 2013, determined that BFTP has created significant positive economic impact for the Commonwealth.

-- BFTP boosted the Pennsylvania economy (Gross State Product) by $9.3 billion, or $8.7 billion after adjusting for inflation.
+- BFTP boosted the Pennsylvania economy (Gross State Product) by $6.6 Billion.

 - The Commonwealth received $358 million in additional state tax receipts as a direct result of BFTP investments in client firms.
 Another $144 million in state tax receipts flowed from related BFTP client services, for a total increase of $502 million in state revenue due to BFTP.Since 1989, BFTP has boosted the state’s economy by more than $23.5 billion.